 - Foraging in the crate is better than anxiety.
 Throw some treats in for the puppy to search for in the straw.

-- Straw doesn't absorb liquids, so the urine will not soil the straw right away.
+- Straw doesn’t absorb liquids, so urine will not soil the straw immediately.
 But change the straw at least weekly.
 Put potty pads under the straw and change those out as needed.
-If you place a stack of potty pads, you just have to pull one out once it gets dirty.
+If you place a stack of potty pads under the straw, you only have to pull one out once it gets dirty.
 Put a sheet under the crate to catch additional spills and straw.

-- Give it a couple of weeks and then remove a handful of straw every day.
+- Give it a couple of weeks, and then remove a handful of straw daily.

 07. Adjustment Time

-If you crate the dog, make that the last thing you do before you leave.
-This will help with addressing separation anxiety in dogs.
+If you crate the dog, make that the last thing you do before you leave to help address separation anxiety in dogs.

-- Give the dog time to adjust when you're leaving.
+- Give the dog time to adjust when you’re leaving.
 Have consistent rituals.
 Clarity helps.
-After you've done all the things you're doing anyway, like putting your coat on, grabbing your keys, tying your shoes, and so on.
+After you’ve done everything, you’re doing anyway, like putting your coat on, grabbing your keys, tying your shoes, and so on.
 Sit down for 5 minutes and give your dog time to adjust to the fact that you are leaving.

-When leaving outside your regular schedule—for example on the weekends—spend some quality time with your dog an hour before you're leaving.
+When leaving outside your regular schedule—for example, on the weekends—spend some quality time with your dog an hour before you leave.
 Examples: